-Last updated 11/17/2020
+Last updated 7/16/2022

-Jelqing is actually the name of a penis stretching exercise, done to create what micro-tears in the skin tissue and allegedly give your penis a larger appearance.
+Jelqing is actually the name of a penis stretching exercise that involves creating micro-tears in the skin tissue to allegedly give your penis additional length and a larger appearance.
 Yes, you read that correctly.

 A 2018 survey found that while most men (66 percent) rated their penis as average, 12 percent said they had a small penis.

 Interestingly, research suggests that penis size is far more of a concern for men than for most women.
 Although 85 percent of women surveyed stated that they were satisfied with the penis size of their partner, just 55 percent of men were satisfied with their own.

 Furthermore, almost half of the men that participated in the survey (45 percent) said that they’d like a larger penis.

 So what does all of this mean?
 A few things:

 Many men believe their penis is smaller than average.